whg-training/statistics-course/Statistical_modelling/Hidden_Markov_models/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 View( coverage.parameters )
 ```

 We're going to use a Gaussian likelihood function to model sequence coverage data.
-Here's the function we wrote in the
-stats modelling session (here implemented using `dnorm`).
+The `dnorm()` function in R can be used to implement this.
+In the spirit of making code readable, let's use this to write a 'gaussian.ll()` function that we will use in our code:

 ```R
 gaussian.ll <- function(
     data,